BRGM/premache/readme.md

 # PREMACHE
-Parameterization of Runoff and Erosion Models in Agricultural CatCHmEnts ("Prémâcher" is a French word translating into _spoon-fed_, making work easier for future users)
+Parameterization of Runoff and Erosion Models in Agricultural CatCHmEnts ("Prémâcher" is a French word translating into _spoon-fed_, making work easier for future users).
 The objective is to create runoff and erosion model inputs over multiple plots and rainfall events in agricultural catchments.
 To this end, time series of crop cover, roughness and crusting are modelled over the catchment plots and combined with litterature data, based on the work of [Cerdan et al. (2001)](https://www.sciencedirect.com/science/article/pii/S0341816201001667?via%3Dihub) and [Cerdan et al. (2002)](https://onlinelibrary.wiley.com/doi/10.1002/hyp.1098).

 ## Overview